Brazil v Poland (1938 FIFA World Cup)

 Brazil v Poland was a football match held during the 1938 FIFA World Cup in France and still remembered by many Polish fans as Poland's first ever FIFA World Cup match.
-It is also Brazil's highest-scoring match in a FIFA World Cups tournament.
+It is also Brazil's highest-scoring match in a FIFA World Cup tournament.
 The match held the record for highest-scoring World Cup match until 1954, when Austria beat Switzerland 7–5.

-The teams
+Teams

 Brazil

 All of the players called up by Adhemar Pimenta traveled to France: